moseltronics/midi-interface/README.md

 # MIDI Interface - Complete Project

-This project is the result of modifying existing software in order to connect several midi devices together and to a computer without any artifacts.
+This project is the result of modifying existing software in order to connect several USB and non-USB midi devices together and to a computer without any artifacts.

 It works on a Raspberry Pi Pico Board (also on a RP 2040 Zero and others) and did compile well with the Pico-SDK Version 1.51 and 2.00.